shanybar/event_entity_coref_ecb_plus/README.md

 Output:
 This script saves 3 pickle files, each contains a Corpus object representing each split:
-* `train_data` - the training data, used with the script train_model.py.
+* `train_data` - the training data, used as an input to the script train_model.py.
-* `dev_data` - the dev data, used with the script train_model.py.
+* `dev_data` - the dev data, used as an input to the script train_model.py.
-* `test_data` - the test data, used with the script predict_model.py.
+* `test_data` - the test data, used as an input to the script predict_model.py.

 Note - the script's configuration file also requires:
+   * The output files of the script `make_dataset.py` (JSON and text files).
-   * Output files of SwiRL SRL system for ECB+ corpus (provided in this repo at data/external/swirl_output)
+   * Output files of SwiRL SRL system for ECB+ corpus (provided in this repo at data/external/swirl_output).